inkyblackness/ss-specs/levelObjects/12_Trap/levelTrapEntry.md

     0007  [15]byte  Unused

 The ```Music flavour``` is an index, with a range of ```0x00```..```0x04```, referencing patches of "music" resembling industrial noise.
-They have a rectangular area of effect which covers 14x14 tiles, centered on the tile of the marker.
+They have a rectangular area of effect which covers 14x14 tiles, centered on the tile of the trap.
 The music is only played if the current tile has a music index of zero.

 > This is used extensively on maintenance level, the 4 flight decks, as well as for the maintenance tunnels on the groves.